Illumina/strelka/src/markdown/strelkaContributorGuideVQSR.md

 This document outlines the process of training a VQSR model for Strelka.

 ## Requirements

+Strelka VQSR training has additional dependencies which are not included in the starka build system.

 You must have the following Python packages installed: